dejanu/demo_cnab/scripts/porterstuff.md

 # uninstall bundle
 porter uninstall <installation_name>

+# Shows bundle metadata such as the bundle installation name, creation and modification times, the last action and its status.
+porter list
+porter installations list
+# for a specific installation
+porter show <INSERT_INSTALLATION_NAME>

+# distributing bundles: you need registry/tag/reference   An OCI compliant artifact store.
+porter publish --registry myregistry.com/myorg

 # The v1 prerelease of porter has fixed the behavior you are seeing.
 Otherwise if you are using v0.38 then you should expect to need two repositories per bundle (one for the bundle and one for the bundle’s container)
 porter --version